fotock/Developing-iOS-8-Apps-with-Swift/Lecture15.md

 ```
 ### Hearing back from a Modally segue-to View Controller

-  When the Modal View Controller is “done”, how does it communicate results back to presenter?
+  When the Modal View Controller is "done", how does it communicate results back to presenter?

-  If there’s nothing to be said, just dismiss the segued-to MVC (next slide).
+  If there's nothing to be said, just dismiss the segued-to MVC (next slide).

   To communicate results, generally you would Unwind (though delegation possible too).